 Experimental Details

 A field experiment was carried out during the January to April season of 2025 following a factorial randomized block design (FRBD) with three replications.
 Groundnut cultivar Kadhiri 9 was selected as the test crop.
-The treatments comprised two zinc sources, namely Borax (S1) and boric acid (S2), applied at four graded level 0 mg kg-1 (L0), 2.5 mg kg-1 (L1), 5 mg kg-1 (L2), and 7.5 mg kg-1 (L3).
+The treatments comprised two boron sources, namely Borax (S1) and boric acid (S2), applied at four graded level 0 mg kg-1 (L0), 2.5 mg kg-1 (L1), 5 mg kg-1 (L2), and 7.5 mg kg-1 (L3).
 The field was thoroughly ploughed to a depth of about 8 -10 inches, and raised beds were formed to ensure proper drainage and facilitate intercultural operations and harvesting.
 Sowing was carried out in rows with a spacing of 30 x 15 cm; each experimental plot measured 5 x 4 m2.
 As per soil test crop response guidelines, the entire recommended fertilizer dose of 25:50:75 kg ha-1 of N: P2O5: K2O was uniformly applied across all treatments.
 Nitrogen was supplied in two equal splits, one as a basal application at sowing and the other at 30 days after sowing, whereas the full quantities of phosphorus and potassium were applied as basal doses.
 Boron sources were applied using analytical-grade borax (Na₂B₄O₇·5H₂O) and boric acid (H3BO3).
-Initial irrigation was provided immediately after sowing.
 Irrigation was applied immediately after sowing, followed by a light irrigation on the fourth day and subsequently at ten-day intervals.
 All intercultural operations were carried out uniformly in accordance with the recommended crop production practices.
 The initial physicochemical characteristics of the experimental soil are presented in Table 1.
 Soil texture was determined using the international pipette method as described by Piper (1966).
 Bulk density, particle density, and pore space were estimated using the measuring cylinder method outlined by Tan (1996).
 Soil pH and electrical conductivity were measure 1:2.5 soil water suspension following the procedure suggested by Jackson (1973).
 Cation exchange capacity was determined using the ammonium acetate method, while calcium carbonate content was estimated by the rapid titration technique as described by Horváth et al. (2005).
 Soil organic carbon was analysed using the Walkley and Black method (1934).
 Available nitrogen was determined by the alkaline permanganate method proposed by Subbaiah and Asija (1956).
-Available phosphorus was extracted using the Olsen method (Watanable and Olsen, 1965), whereas available potassium was determined following ammonium acetate extraction and subsequent flame photometric analysis as described by Stanford and English (1949). and hot water-soluble boron by the Azomethine-H method described by Humphries, 1956.
+Available phosphorus was extracted using the Olsen method (Watanable and Olsen, 1965), whereas available potassium was determined following ammonium acetate extraction and subsequent flame photometric analysis as described by Stanford and English (1949). and hot water-soluble boron by the Azomethine-H method described by Humphries(1956).

 Soil Sampling

-Soil samples corresponding to each treatment and replication were collected separately at three crop growth stages, namely flowering, peg formation, and harvest, after completion of the field experiment.
+Soil samples corresponding to each treatment and replication were collected separately at three crop growth stages, namely flowering, pod formation, and harvest, after completion of the field experiment.
 The collected samples were air-dried, gently crushed, and passed through a 2mm sieve before analysis.
 The processed soil samples were subjected to sequential extraction to determine different boron fractions following the procedure proposed by Hou et al. (1996) as modified by Datta et al. (2002).
 The detailed procedure is presented in Fig.1.

 Statistical analysis